Xstrata to lift copper, iron ore mining in Australia

-SYDNEY, July 31 Global miner Xstrata will boost copper production in Australia by 140,000 tonnes over the next five years from a new mine, which will also yield more than a half-million tonnes of iron ore, the company said on Tuesday.
+SYDNEY Global miner Xstrata XTA.L will boost copper production in Australia by 140,000 tonnes over the next five years from a new mine, which will also yield more than a half-million tonnes of iron ore, the company said on Tuesday.

-The tonnages will come from Xstrata's Mount Margaret mine, which it acquired last year for A$175 million, and get processed for export at the company's larger Ernest Henry project in Australia's north east.
+The tonnages will come from Xstrata's Mount Margaret mine, which it acquired last year for A$175 million (117.1 million pounds), and get processed for export at the company's larger Ernest Henry project in Australia's north east.

 In addition to copper, Xstrata expects the Mount Margaret mine to yield 560,000 tonnes of iron ore in concentrate and 83,000 ounces of gold over the five years.